When it comes to investing, you can go it alone, turn to a pro or do some combination of the two.

 Kathleen can then offer an alternative.
 She can agree that keeping cash in reserve is a good idea, and offer to keep cash outside of the managed account in whatever quantity the adviser suggests, leaving the adviser free to fully invest all funds in the account.

 The investment manager may or may not agree to this arrangement.
 If they do, problem solved.
-If they don’t, then Kathleen has an additional choice: Bite the bullet or find a new adviser.
-Here’s a video I made a few years back that explains how to go about it.
+If they don’t, then Kathleen has an additional choice: whether to find a new adviser.